guo-cheng/WangLab/content/en/home/slider.md

 # Duplicate an `[[item]]` block to add more slide,s.
 [[item]]
   title = "Hello"
-  content = "Welcome to Chen-Zhu Wang's Lab :smile:" align = "center"  # Choose `center`, `left`, or `right`.
+  content = "Welcome to Group of Behavioral Physiology and Neurogenetics:smile::smile::smile:" align = "center"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).